Delvoid/drizzle-playground/todo/README.md

-# Drizzle ORM Express API Example
+# Drizzle ORM Next.js Todo App

 This project serves as a simple demonstration of using Drizzle ORM, a modern TypeScript ORM (Object-Relational Mapping) with turso database in an Next.js app.
 It is a todo app, with basic crud operations and filtering.